okta/okta-powershell-cli/docs/OktaResourceSetApi.md

 $ResourceSetId = "iamoJDFKaJxGIr0oamd9g" # String | `id` of a resource set
 $RoleIdOrLabel = "cr0Yq6IJxGIr0ouum0g3" # String | `id` or `label` of the role
-$ResourceSetBindingAddMembersRequest = Initialize-ResourceSetBindingAddMembersRequest -Additions "MyAdditions" # ResourceSetBindingAddMembersRequest |
+$ResourceSetBindingAddMembersRequest = Initialize-OktaResourceSetBindingAddMembersRequest -Additions "MyAdditions" # ResourceSetBindingAddMembersRequest |

 # Add more Members to a binding
 try {